yukitakahashi1/yukitakahashi1.github.io/README.md

 This is my personal website.
-This website borrowed heavily from several websites, including Lukas Kiessling's (https://lukaskiessling.github.io/) and Jonathan Roth's (https://jonathandroth.github.io/).
+This website borrowed heavily from several websites, in particular Lukas Kiessling's (https://lukaskiessling.github.io/).